 - No Access: Only Admin users can access the database.

-- Public Access: Public users have read only access via a special URL that can be imbedded in a public site.
+- Public Access: Public users have read-only access via a special URL that can be embedded in a public site.

 For more details see: Public Access